Tyrn/wei/the-insider-en.typ

 construction.

-     At some point,  a  name appeared among  the  private  cofounders of new import-export companies - O'Hare -  the same O'Hare who had  been introduced to Bemish in the thief's tavern and who had taken care of the presentation.
+     At some point,  a  name appeared among  the  private  cofounders of new import-export companies---O'Hare---the same O'Hare who had  been introduced to Bemish in the thief's tavern and who had taken care of the presentation.

      Bemish  crossed the  cofounder's  name out with red ink commenting that